American-Magnetics-Inc/magnet-daq/README.md

 This repository is the source code and binary distribution point for the Magnet-DAQ application for comprehensive remote control of the AMI Model 430 Programmer.

-**The current application version is 1.13.** An integrated Help file is included that you may preview in PDF format [here](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ-Help.pdf).
+**The current application version is 1.15.** An integrated Help file is included that you may preview in PDF format [here](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ-Help.pdf).
 The Magnet-DAQ application *requires* firmware version 2.55 or later in the Model 430 programmer.

 Magnet-DAQ is also a required prerequisite for the [Multi-Axis Operation](https://bitbucket.org/americanmagneticsinc/multi-axis-operation) open source application developed by AMI for control of AMI Maxes(tm) magnet systems.

 ------

-### Included Legacy Firmware Upgrades ###
+### Included Firmware Upgrades ###

-An integrated Firmware Upgrade Wizard is included in Magnet-DAQ along with the latest Model 430 firmware legacy versions 2.65 and 3.15.
-Upon connection to a Model 430, the application will present the Firmware Upgrade Wizard as appropriate, or on demand via the "Upgrade" toolbar icon.
+An integrated Firmware Upgrade Wizard for Model 430 firmware version 4.26 is included in Magnet-DAQ, along with the latest Model 430 firmware *legacy* versions 2.76 and 3.26.
+Upon connection to a Model 430, the application will present the Firmware Upgrade Wizard as appropriate for your hardware, or on demand via the "Upgrade" toolbar icon.
+Magnet-DAQ is the recommended channel for obtaining and installing Model 430 firmware upgrades from AMI.

 **NOTE:** The latest firmware releases include optional communication on Ethernet port 7185 without the "Welcome" message.
 This is of importance to customers using VISA and LabVIEW to develop "stateless" communication drivers, and in fact the latest [AMI Drivers for LabVIEW](https://bitbucket.org/americanmagneticsinc/ami-drivers) require port 7185.